Carl Douglas: 1974–1975: "Kung Fu Fighting" and Kung Fu Fighting and Other Great Love Songs

+Further activities

+Douglas recorded the song, "Don't You Mess with Cupid", a Steve Cropper and Eddie Floyd composition, which was backed with "Good Hard Worker".
+Both songs were produced by Pierre Tubbs.
+The single was released in the UK on the United Artists label in 1975.
+It was also released in Germany on Bellaphon BF 18 298.

 1977–present: Post-"Kung Fu Fighting"

 In 1977, Douglas released his second studio album, Love Peace and Happiness.
 The album was accompanied by two singles, including "Shanghai'd" and "Run Back".
 The latter charted at number 45 on the GfK Entertainment charts and peaked at number 25 on the UK singles chart.
 Love Peace and Happiness was followed up by Douglas' third studio album, Keep Pleasing Me, in 1978.
 Douglas remained musically inactive until 1998, when he featured on a re-recording of "Kung Fu Fighting", performed by British dance act Bus Stop.
 The single was commercially successful, charting at number 8 on the UK singles chart and peaking at the top of the New Zealand singles chart.

-"Dance the Kung Fu" was sampled on "Cuda nie widy" from the 2001 album Nibylandia by Polish group Ego, and later by DJ Premier on his 2007 remix of Nike's 25th Air Force One anniversary single "Classic (Better Than I've Ever Been)", featuring Amercian rappers Kanye West, Nas, KRS-One, and Rakim.
+"Dance the Kung Fu" was sampled on "Cuda nie widy" from the 2001 album Nibylandia by Polish group Ego, and later by DJ Premier on his 2007 remix of Nike's 25th Air Force One anniversary single "Classic (Better Than I've Ever Been)", featuring American rappers Kanye West, Nas, KRS-One, and Rakim.
 "Kung Fu Fighting" was later covered by Jack Black and CeeLo Green for the 2008 film Kung Fu Panda.
 The song would also be covered by The Vamps for the franchise's third installment in 2016.
 Douglas is currently represented by music publisher Schacht Musikverlage (SMV) in Hamburg, Germany.